-When you want to find books in the Trent Library, search TOPCAT (the Library Catalogue).
-There's an online tutorial available to tell you about TOPCAT.
+When you want to find books in the Trent Library, search the Library Catalogue.
+There's an online tutorial available to tell you about the Library Catalogue.

 Use a keyword search to find items on a topic.
 For instance, to find books on "Roman Archaeology" you might search for "roman and archaeology".
 To improve your results, use a "Power Search" and truncate your terms.